revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 <blockquote>

 - Collection view methods are used to view a `Map` as a Collection.
-- they are the only means to iterate over a `Map`.
+- They are the only means to iterate over a `Map`.
 - `keySet`:  the set of keys in the `Map`.
 - `values`: the Collection of values obtained from the `Map`.
 - `entrySet`: the set of key-value pairs from a `Map`.